Nervo (DJs): Career

 Nervo began their 2013 music production schedule with "Like Home", with Nicky Romero, followed by the Nervo single "Hold On", which was released to iTunes on 9 April.
 The music video for "Hold On" was released on 19 April and uploaded to their VEVO channel on YouTube.
 In June 2013, Nervo were featured on the cover of Spanish magazine S Moda and a feature article that included further posed photographs was published on the magazine's website in May.
 In July 2013 Nervo wrote Daichi Miura's single "GO FOR IT".
 In November they also worked on records for Daichi Miura's fourth "The Entertainer", which reached No. 5 on the Japan chart.
+In 2013, NERVO performed as part of BBC Radio 1's Ibiza coverage, appearing on a line-up that also included Pete Tong, Solomun, George FitzGerald and Chris Malinchak.

 On 24 February 2015, the twins released a new single titled "It Feels."
 In March, they also collaborated with Kreayshawn, Dev and Alisa Ueno for "Hey Ricky".
 Both "Hey Ricky" and "It Feels" appear on their forthcoming debut artist album Collateral, set for release on 24 July 2015.

 Also, from Collateral, was "The Other Boys" featuring Kylie Minogue, Jake Shears and Nile Rodgers, was a remix single that was released on 23 October 2015.

 In 2016, the Nervo song "People Grinnin'" served as the foundation for a video produced by eight universities led by the University of South Wales.
 The video was part of an Australian campaign to attract more women to engineering programs.
 In the video, the Nervo twins are shown as futuristic androids designed by women engineers.

 In 2017, A3 enlisted Nervo for his remix of Guns N' Roses' "November Rain".

 In 2018, the duo's collaboration with Sofi Tukker, the Knocks and Alisa Ueno on the former's “Best Friend” (used in a 2017 television commercial for iPhone X) gave Nervo their first number one on Billboard's Dance/Mix Show Airplay Chart in its January 20, 2018 issue.
 In June, the Fédération Internationale de Volleyball (FIVB) and Nervo teamed up to have their song "Worlds Collide" be the anthem for the FIVB Volleyball Nations League (VNL) for men and women.
 Nervo first performed "Worlds Collide" live in Ottawa, Canada for the Canada vs. USA men's match on June 10.
 Nervo also performed the song live at the Women's VNL Finals in Nanjing, China and the Men's VNL Finals in Lille, France.